Best Running Headphones of 2025

 Wireless headphones connect to devices via Bluetooth.
 When you first set up your headphones, you will need to pair them.
 After connecting them once, you should have minimal issues connecting them in the future.
 Most headphones will work with all devices, but the Apple AirPods Pro (2nd generation) has limited compatibility with Android phones.

 Most headphones come in one size, but they’ll be adjustable.
-While most earbuds are one-size-fits-most, the JLab Go Air Sport earbuds come with replacement pieces of different sizes to fit various ears.
+While most earbuds are one-size-fits-all, the JLab Go Air Sport+ earbuds come with replacement pieces of different sizes to fit various ear sizes.

 Call for Comments